apache/logging-log4j2/BUILDING.md

 Log4j 2.x uses the Java 9 compiler in addition to the Java version installed in the path.
 This is accomplished by using Maven's toolchains support.
-Log4j 2 provides sample toolchains XML filea in the root folder.
+Log4j 2 provides sample toolchains XML files in the root folder.
 This may be used by modifying it and installing the file as toolchains.xml in the .m2 folder or by using the following when invoking Maven.